lixinghe1999/lixinghe.github.io/index.md

 4. Department leader in student union, 2018, 2019

 ## Life
-I am extremely interested in technology, politics & military and chinese culture.
-Specially, I can read ancient chinese characters faster than modern chinese, feel energetic to think about politics and explore new knowledge of technology.
+I am interested in technology, history, politics, military and Chinese traditional culture.
+I keep chasing the trend of technology, especially in sensing and control.
+As for history & politics & military, I feel excited to hear the legends.
+For example, general Jiang Wei(姜维) tried his best to save the country, and general Washington bravely led the Us independent war.
+Additionally, I follow the ancient Chinese quotes:" help the people, respect the nature and inherit the great knowledge from past", which is the source of my motivation in study.

 ## Skills
 1. Language: Mandarin(Native), English(Professional), C, Python, Matlab.